Zhell1/alephium-challenge/README.md

 what can we read ? that to get to TransferAlphFromSelf, we need to:

-- load local var 1 (which is the puzzle solution)
+- load local var 1 onto the stack (which is the puzzle solution we have to provide)
 - convert it to 8 byte format
 - apply Blake2b hash algorithm on it
-- LoadImmField baffled me for some time, but looking into alephium doc I found that Imm stands for Immutables, some vars that are defined on contract deployment.
+- this next instruction, LoadImmField, baffled me for some time, but looking into [alephium's doc on contract deployment](https://docs.alephium.org/dapps/tutorials/deep-dive/#deploy-your-contract) I found that Imm stands for Immutables, some vars that are defined on contract deployment.
+  - the doc explains: `In the immFields we can see our initial TokenFaucet arguments (symbol, name, decimals, supply). `
-  - so we load immutable field 1 (this is our target hash, we'll see how to retrieve it in the next step)
+  - so we load immutable field 1 onto the stack (this is our target hash, we'll see how to retrieve it in the next step)
 - finally, we compare immutable field 1 (target hash) with the hash obtained from blake2b
-- load 3 onto the stack then check if it's true (this seems like some useless code just here to confuse us)
+- load "3" onto the stack then check if it's true (this seems like some useless code just here to confuse us)
-- finally, load the the local field 0 (alephium address) and immutable field 0 (the amount of alephium to send, 100)
+- finally, load the the local field 0 (an alephium address) and immutable field 0 (the amount of alephium to send, 100)
-- transfer them from the contract to the address
+- call TransferAlphFromSelf

 so we start to realize we'll have to bruteforce using blake2b hash algorithm, but before that we need to find the target hash to bruteforce

-# retrieving immutable values to get the target hash
+# retrieving immutable values to find the target hash

 the contract was created with somme immutable values, which are like hardcoded vars at the deployment

-We can use the API of any alephium public node to retrieve those:
+As explained in [this page of the doc](https://docs.alephium.org/dapps/tutorials/deep-dive/#create-a-new-project), we can use the API of any alephium public node to retrieve those:

 `$ curl 'https://node.mainnet.alephium.org/contracts/24MWgvENpiSY3asFLAVDuWLBViJTb8AjcK5U3EM6xhBZ9/state?group=0'`